Embotics/Scenarios/Run-Ansible-Playbooks/README.md

    - If you want to allow end users to upload their own Ansible playbooks, add the File Upload attribute.
 This attribute requires a `#{target.settings.uploadedFile['Uploaded Playbook'].file[1].content}` entry in the **Playbook YAML** field of the workflow step.
 1. Click **Next**.
 1. On the Deployment page, use the default and click **Next**.
 1. For the purposes of this walk-through, we’ll skip the Intelligent Placement page.
 Click **Next**.
-To learn more about Intelligent Placement, see [Intelligent Placement](https://docs.embotics.com/vCommander/intelligent-placement.htm) in the vCommander User Guide.
+To learn more about Intelligent Placement, see [Intelligent Placement](https://docs.embotics.com/commander/intelligent-placement.htm) in the Commander User Guide.
 1. On the Visibility page, specify who can request this service, then click **Next**.
 1. On the Summary page, review the service's configuration details, and click **Finish**.